phongduong-dp/phongduong-portfolio/README.md

 ## Deployment

 This project is deployed on Vercel.
-Any push to the `main` branch will trigger a deployment to the production URL.
+Any push to the `master` branch will trigger a deployment to the production URL.

 ## Contributing